-- Hold Shift and right-click to zoom out as far as possible in one step to 1.0 to -1.0 linear (maximum 0 dB) or when in Spectrogram view, to a range of 0 Hz to the maximum for the sample rate (so 0 Hz to 22050 Hz for 44100 Hz rate).
+- Hold Shift and right-click to zoom out in one step to 1.0 to -1.0 linear (maximum 0 dB) or when in Spectrogram view, to a range of 0 Hz to the maximum for the sample rate (so 0 Hz to 22050 Hz for 44100 Hz rate).

-- Rotating the mouse wheel will scroll up and down the waveform at the same zoom level, so that the high and low frequencies move up or down using the same visible width of frequencies.
+- Hold Shift and rotate the mouse wheel to scroll up and down at the same zoom level, using the same visible range of amplitude or frequency.

 - Hold Ctrl and rotate the mouse wheel to zoom in or out at the mouse pointer's position.

 Splitting and Joining Tracks